BMC Women’s Golf wins Lyon Fall Invite

-MELBOURNE, Ark. – Blue Mountain College Women's Golf started the fall with a bang, winning the Lyon College Fall Invite on Tuesday at Cooper's Hawk Golf Course, shooting a 332 (332-332-664).
+MELBOURNE, Ark. – (Leaderboard) Blue Mountain College Women's Golf started the fall with a bang, winning the Lyon College Fall Invite today at Cooper's Hawk Golf Course, shooting a 332 (332-332-664).

 BMC's Dejone Stemmett (JR/Mpumalanga, South Africa) fell just short of the individual title, coming in second by one stroke to Williams Baptist's Emma French.
 Stemmett shot a two-day total of 78-82-160.